willdurand-edu/security-slides/src/06_oauth.md

 specification.
 Some people did the same, and Dick Hardt took over the editor role to publish the RFC.

-OAuth 2.0 doesn't support signature, encryption, channel binding, or client verification.
-It relies completely on SSL for some degree of confidentiality and server authentication.
+**OAuth 2.0 doesn't support signature, encryption, channel binding, or client verification**.
+It **relies completely on SSL** for some degree of confidentiality and server authentication.

 OAuth 2.0 has had numerous security flaws exposed in implementations.
 The protocol itself has been described as inherently insecure by security experts